The Zero Waste Food Trend: Interview with Douglas McMaster

 In the luxury world, it’s not often that the buzzword du jour is ‘waste’.
 But when it comes to fine dining, going zero waste is the movement of the moment.
-Last month’s wastED pop-up at Selfridges saw a host of household names cooking up a storm from ‘waste’ food products, while Patrón’s latest Secret Dining Society event served up a menu of waste food specials to a discerning audience.
-Now, Skye Gyngell is getting involved with her new initiative, TABLE.
-But is the zero waste food trend here to stay?
+So is the zero waste food trend here to stay?
 Or does true fine dining demand ecological compromise?

-We spoke to a pioneer of the zero waste industry and founder of Silo (a waste free fine dining restaurant in Brighton) Douglas McMaster about the new philosophy of waste not, want not.
+We chatted to a pioneer of the zero waste industry and founder of Silo, Douglas McMaster, about the philosophy of waste not, want not…

-I think Zero waste is a so popular because it’s so simple.
+I think zero waste is so popular because it’s so simple.
 In this very complicated wasteful world, something so pure is naturally attractive.
 The food industry in the last 50 years has become incredibly wasteful mainly due to industrialised food systems creating so much convenience and choice.

 Is there any way to know which restaurants and businesses are practising zero or limited waste policies?